Dehousing: Contemporary debate and Butt and Singleton reports

-The dehousing paper had been delivered to Churchill at a time of mounting criticism about the RAF Bomber offensive.
-Criticism was coming from other branches inside the War ministry and was becoming public.
+The dehousing paper had been delivered to Prime Minister Winston Churchill at a time of mounting criticism about the RAF Bomber offensive.
+Criticism was coming from other branches inside the War Ministry and was becoming public.

 It had started with a report initiated by Cherwell and delivered on 18 August 1941 by D. M. Bensusan-Butt, a member of the War Cabinet Secretariat.
 The report based on analysis of aerial photographs concluded that less than a third of sorties flown had gotten within 5 mi of the target.
 As Bensusan-Butt did not include aircraft that did not bomb because of equipment failure, enemy action, weather or getting lost, the reality was that about 5% of bombers setting out bombed within five miles of their target.

 Senior RAF commanders argued that the Butt report's statistics were faulty and commissioned another report, which was delivered by the Directorate of Bombing Operations on 22 September 1941.
 Working from a damage analysis inflicted on British cities, a bomber force of 4,000 aircraft was calculated to be able to destroy the 43 German towns with a population of more than 100,000.
 The Chief of the Air Staff, Sir Charles Portal argued that with such a force RAF Bomber Command could win the war in six months.
 Not all were convinced, and when Churchill expressed his doubts, the Air Staff said that even if Germany was not knocked out of the war, it would be weakened sufficiently to allow British armed forces back into Continental Europe.
 With that compromise between the armed services, Bomber Command was allowed to keep its planned allocation of war materiel.
 That did not stop those outside the Chiefs of Staff from questioning the strategic bombing policy.

 A particularly-damning speech had been delivered in the British House of Commons by the Member of Parliament for the University of Cambridge, Professor A. V. Hill who pointed out, "The total [British] casualties in air-raids – in killed – since the beginning of the war are only two-thirds of those we lost as prisoners of war at Singapore....
 The loss of production in the worst month of the Blitz was about equal to that due to the Easter holidays....
 The Air Ministry have been... too optimistic....
 We know most of the bombs we drop hit nothing of importance".
 Thus, the Secretary of State for Air, Sir Archibald Sinclair and Sir Charles Portal were delighted by the dehousing paper, as it offered support to them in their battle to save the strategic bomber offensive, which had been under attack from others in the high command, who thought that the resources put into Bomber Command were damaging the other branches of the armed services with little to show for it.
 Portal and Sinclair still expressed their reservations that it could be met.